 - 6 oz sliced pork belly - Momofuku style is good but all pork belly is good pork belly.

 - 1 half baguette or demi-baguette if you can find it

 - 2 tbsp gochujang mayo or more if you like

 - pickled carrot and daikon I use the serious eats recipe - see notes

-Have your ingredients on hand and ready to go.
-Make the gochujang mayo.
-Prep your pickled carrot and daikon the day before.
+- Have your ingredients on hand and ready to go.
+Make the gochujang mayo and the pickled carrots.

-Slather the bread top and bottom with gochujang mayo.
+- Slather the bread top and bottom with gochujang mayo.
 Layer some cilantro along the bottom.
 Place the pork on top of the cilantro.
+Drizzle with a bit more Gochujang mayo.
 Top with the pickled daikon and carrot.

 - Combine all the ingredients except the carrots in a small saucepan.
 Heat until the sugar melts and the mixture is warm.

 - Place the carrots in a small jar (or bowl if you aren't going to keep the extras) and pour the warm liquid over the carrots.
 Make sure the carrots are completely submerged.

 - Let cool at room temperature for about an hour then transfer to the fridge.
 The carrots are ready as soon as they are cold.
 It doesn't hurt to leave them in the fridge for longer if you have the time.